lucadallesasse/autonomous-systems/README.md

 # autonomous-systems

-In the repo you will find 3 different folders dealing with the 3 assignments given during the Autonomous Systems course @ TUM.
+In the repo you will find the 3 assignments given during the Autonomous Systems course @ TUM.

 #### Table of contents